balanced-dev/yuzu-docs/docs/definition/overview.md

 2.  [**Data (JSON)-** ](definition/data "Read more about data")<br>
 	Contained in JSON files, data allows the creation of states, enabling blocks to be tested with different/extreme data situations (e.g. the absence of a property, a long string in a property, different numbers of items in an array) without a backend solution.

-	This allows for potential issues that data could create in the design to be raised and worked-around prior to integration.
+	This allows for potential issues that varying data scenarios could create in the design to be raised and worked-around prior to integration.

 	<!-- tabs:start -->
 	#### ** parPerson_no-photos.json**